Scopecr/holbertonschool-simple_shell/README.md

 `ls -l` The above example also uses a command but instead of taking an argument, it has options.
 In this case `-l` which stands for list files long format (list all files including hidden ones).

+For more information on cat, you can use the `man` command which will show a manual of the given command or any command you wish to know more information.
+It contains system calls, libreries and other important files.

+The shell also contains two builtins whitch are commands that are within the shell itself.
+The two builtins are `exit` and `env`.
+You can use `help` command to know which builtins are provided bu the shell.
+The `help` command works similatly to the manual where it provides further detail or information on given builtin.

+## Compilation
+All files will be compiled with the folling command: `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c`

+### List of commands:
+ \- `cat` - prints and concatenates files to the standard output.
+ \- `cp` - copies a file into another file.
+ \- `grep` - helps to search for a file in a specific pattern.
+ \- `less` - will let you go backwards and forward in the files.
+ \- `ls` - will list all files and directories in current working directory.
+ \- `mv` - helps to move one file into another or rename file.
+ \- `pwd` - gives you the current working directory.

+ ## builtins